theatharvagai/YOLOv10-Traffic-Detection/readme.md

 🚀 Features
 State-of-the-Art Model: Utilizes YOLOv10n, a powerful and efficient object detection model.

-Custom-Trained: Fine-tuned on a large-scale, real-world traffic dataset (MTID).
+Custom-Trained: Fine-tuned on a large-scale, real-world traffic dataset.

 High Performance: Achieved 79.2% mAP50-95 on the validation set.